 As with other methods of processing the lactic technique may be difficult to implement and can have its own negatives.

-With several variables to consider lots of things can go wrong.
-Felipe says that preparing an “recipe” to create the ideal procedure of lactic is a complicated.
-“Pushing the limits of the lactic technique to much can result in an overwhelming bitterness and unbalanced drinks, since we’re considerably altering the body’s perception over other aspects like sweetness and acidity.”
+With lots of variables to consider lots of things can go wrong.
+Felipe says that preparing an “recipe” to create the fantastic technique of lactic is a complicated.
+“Pushing the limits of the lactic process to much can result in an overwhelming bitterness and unbalanced drinks, since we’re drastically altering the body’s perception over other aspects like sweetness and acidity.”

 About the Author